 Alex won the Air Force Young Investigator Award in 2018 and the NSF CAREER Award in 2023.

 Email Alex: [goroda] at umich dot edu

-Doruk recieved his B.Sc degree from Bogazici University Department of Mechanical Engineering in Turkey and his MSE degree from University of Michigan Department of Mechanical Engineering.
-His research interests include design and integration of machine learning tools into modeling and control.
-His current research is focused on creating an inverse design tool for self oscillating gels using deep learning architectures.
+Doruk received his B.Sc. degree from Bogazici University Department of Mechanical Engineering in Turkey and his MSE degree from University of Michigan Department of Mechanical Engineering.
+Currently, he is also enrolled in the Ph.D. in Scientific Computing joint degree program.
+His research interests include tensor decompositions, machine learning, and Bayesian inference.
+He is currently focused on developing efficient incremental algorithms to compute tensor decompositions.

 Email Doruk: [doruk] at umich dot edu